gatling/gatling/src/sphinx/session/feeder.rst

   val ssvFeeder = csv("foo.ssv") // use a semicolon separator
   val customSeparatorFeeder = separatedValues("foo.txt", "#") // use your own separator

-Those built-ins returns ``RecordArrayFeederBuilder`` instances, meaning that the whole file is loaded in memory and parsed, so the resulting feeders doesn't read on disk during the simulation run.
+Those built-ins returns ``RecordSeqFeederBuilder`` instances, meaning that the whole file is loaded in memory and parsed, so the resulting feeders doesn't read on disk during the simulation run.

 .. _feeder-jdbc: